 Considering the benefits for all families — including seeing other LGBTQ+ families like yours, or showing up as an ally if your family members are straight and cisgender — the answer is absolutely.
 Not to mention that these educational aspects of Pride are paired with joy and celebration.
 But it is necessary to talk to kids about new things they may see at Pride before diving it.

 Why Kids Should Go to Pride

 Pride parades started as a political event, first held in New York in June 1970 to commemorate the first anniversary of the Stonewall Riots.
 The uprising, which followed a police raid of the Stonewall Inn, an LGBTQ+ bar in the West Village in New York, lasted six days and kicked off the gay rights movement.
 At the time, LGBTQ+ people faced unfettered persecution, and many were in the closet and ashamed of their identities as a result of social condemnation.
 In response, the organizers of the first Pride parade made the official chant for the march “Say it loud, gay is proud,” a tradition that has continued for more than 50 years.

-The political aspect of the parade also continues, says Suzanne Ford, the interim executive director of San Francisco Pride.
-Families representing Black Lives Matter and trans kids are the first contingents marching in the San Francisco parade this year.
+The political aspect of the parade also continues, says Suzanne Ford, interim executive director of San Francisco Pride.
+Families representing Black Lives Matter and trans kids were the first contingents marching in the San Francisco parade last year.
 They're “placed first so that we always know that we still have work to do and that San Francisco Pride is supposed to be doing that work,” Ford says.
 “We also know that the parade is a celebration of our culture,” she adds, so expect “colorful, artistic, expressions of joy.”